vrdelpino/Quantum-Computing-Experiments/README.md

 ##### What has happened?

 Similar to what we did with Q# we have tested the Quantum Entanglement, in this case from a visual environment.
-This is very easy to check using the inspector and how values change in our QBits.
+This is very easy to check using the inspector and how values change in our Qubits.

 ## <a name="T4"></a> 4.
 Cirq